#1 Resort in the East - SKI Magazine Reader Survey 2023

 Warm hat or helmet that covers your ears The old saying "If your feet are cold, put on a hat" is true!

 Sunscreen and lip balm, SPF 15 or greater.
 Even on cloudy days it is very easy to get too much sun when on the snow.
-Snow reflects nearly the entire spectrum of light (that's why it looks white), therefore you get cooked from above and below.
+Snow reflects nearly the entire spectrum of light (that's why it looks white).

 Be sure to bring extra clothes to change into for the ride home.